OISF/suricata/doc/userguide/rules/differences-from-snort.rst

    ``byte_extract`` from ``http_*`` buffers, including
    ``http_header`` which does not always work as expected in Snort.

--  In Suricata, variables extracted using ``byte_extract`` must be used in the same buffer, otherwise they will have the value "0" (zero).
-Snort does allow cross-buffer byte extraction and usage.

 -  Be sure to always positively and negatively test Suricata rules that use ``byte_extract`` and ``byte_test`` to verify that they work as expected.